South Boston - 02127, 02210

 Great Schools provides ratings for most schools in the United States.
 Below, you can see what schools are near the address you are thinking of buying and then compare it to other neighboring schools.

 South Boston consists of traditional, triple-decker homes, most of which have been converted into condominiums during the real estate boom.
 This CONDO boom in Southie – and all of Boston – may have cooled a little; but, demand to be in the city is a trend that is not expected to stop for a long time.
+Although Southie is served by public transit – street buses and three stops on the subway’s Red line – it can be a slow commute even if you live minutes away from hopping on I-93.

 The following chart is a visual representation of the cyclical nature of real estate and compares the ups and downs of South Boston to those of the entire city of Boston.
 The taller the column the better it is for buyers.
 The shorter the column the better it is for sellers.
 Hence 2006 was the best time for a buyer to buy in South Boston, while 2013-2016 were the best years for sellers to sell.
 Fortunately, 2017-2021 have been pretty good, too!
 The graphic below is good news for buyers as it indicates a weakening seller’s market.